b9067950Newcastle/Can-verify/README.md

 #### for a quick check

-- for the exmaple in listing 1.3, you should get the following
+- for the exmaple in drone, you should get the following

 > Model checking: Pmin=? [ F ("no_failure"&(X "empty_intention")) ] ...
 Result: 1.0

-there means that it is always the case the task of sensing is achieved eventually.

-> Model checking: E [ F ("failure"&(X "empty_intention")) ] ...
-Result: true
+> Model checking: Pmax=? [ F ("no_failure"&(X "empty_intention")) ] ...
+Result: 1.0

-there means that there indeed exists a case that the task of sensing is failed eventually.
+there mean that it is always the case the task of sensing is achieved eventually.

-- if you run the exmaple in **Listing_1-3-Corrected.can**, you should get the following

-> Model checking: A [ F ("no_failure"&(X "empty_intention")) ] ...
-Result: True
+> Model checking: Pmin=? [ F ("failure"&(X "empty_intention")) ] ...
+Result: 0.0

-there means that it is always the case the task of sensing is achieved eventually.

-> Model checking: E [ F ("failure"&(X "empty_intention")) ] ...
-Result: false
+> Model checking: Pmax=? [ F ("failure"&(X "empty_intention")) ] ...
+Result: 0.0

 there means that there never exists the case the task of sensing is failed eventually.

-- for the exmaple in **Listing_1-4.can**, you should get the following
+> Model checking: Pmax=? [ F ("predicate_report") ]

+This sentence is translated from What is the maximum probability that eventually the belief report holds

+> Result 0.7

+This means that the maximum probability that eventually the belief report holds is 70%

-> Modelc checking: A [ F ("predicate_F1_clean") ] ...
-Result: true
+> Model checking: Pmin=? [ F ("predicate_report") ]

+This sentence is translated from What is the minimum probability that eventually the belief report holds

+> Result 0.7

-there means that it is always the case that the predicate of F1_clean holds eventually.
+This means that the minimum probability that eventually the belief report holds is 70%

 ### Built with Docker